-This book manuscript originates from notes I wrote in support of advanced undergraduate and graduate lectures in financial economics, macroeconomic dynamics, financial econometrics and financial engineering.
+This book manuscript originates from notes I wrote in support of graduate and advanced undergraduate lectures in financial economics, macroeconomic dynamics, financial econometrics and financial engineering.
 It contains three parts, which I describe very broadly below.
 The Preface contains a great deal of details and motivation regarding these lectures.
-I would highly recommend the reader to refer to the Preface for a much better introduction to these lectures than the streamlined description below.
+I would highly recommend the reader to refer to this Preface for a much better introduction to these lectures than the streamlined description below.

 “Part I: Foundations” provides primordial tools of analysis and the historical context underlying the analysis in more advanced parts of the book.
 It deals with such disparate topics as classical portfolio selection, option pricing, dynamic consumption- and production- based asset pricing, in both discrete and continuous-time, the intricacies underlying incomplete markets and other market imperfections and, finally, some standard but also relatively more modern methods of statistical inference.

 “Part II: Empirical lessons and market inefficiencies” is about explaining the main empirical facts and the challenges these facts pose to financial economists: from excess price volatility and countercyclical stock market volatility, to cross-sectional puzzles such as the value premium.
 This Part reviews models in which agents face idiosyncratic risk, Knightian uncertainty, have heterogenous beliefs and learn about their ever-changing environment, face financial constraints, invest in assets subject to bubbles, or generate feedback effects (from capital markets to business cycle developments).
 This Part also addresses core questions regarding market inefficiencies, limits to arbitrage, asymmetric information, or the organization of markets.